Release Your Kinetic Chain with Exercises for the Shoulder to Hand - Hardcopy Book

 Copied from Chapter 3: What’s Special About These Exercises in the book Exercises for the Shoulder to Hand

-Our exercise routines always take into consideration a key fundamental aspect of good rehabilitation – Kinetic Chain Relationships.
+Our exercise routines always addresses a fundamental aspect of effective rehabilitation – Kinetic Chain Relationships.

 See “Understanding Your Kinetic Chain” in this book for more information.